-The NRW website holds a vast amount of information and although we needed a suite of templates to suit different types, we were conscious that to many would reduce the benefit of introducing memorable design patterns across the website.
+The NRW website holds a vast amount of information and although we needed a suite of templates to suit different content types, we were conscious that too many would reduce the benefit of introducing memorable design patterns across the website.
 To befit the wide-ranging audience with varying online capability, we created 3 key template types: Homepage, Service and Recreation.

 The Services template type would be used for sections that had a specific end goal or transaction, such as a payment, licence or permit renewal, or informational content, such as what to do in response to flooding.
 The Services template group has minimal graphic embellishments and typically wouldn’t require photography or promotional areas.

 The Recreation template type would, in contrast to the services template, have more visual appeal, allowing more use of imagery and encourage the user to explore and interactive with section content.
 This template group would be used for campaign pages and sections such as ‘Days out’: A section that showcases places to visit in Wales, including NRW’s visitor centres and attractions.

 The Homepage combines elements from both the Service and Recreation templates and displays an oversized search box, flood warning data and a ‘most popular’ listing, dynamically generated based on user’s top-tasks.

 With the IA and wireframes finalised, we started the visual design to develop a single creative approach that has two distinct roles: 1.
 Simple service design with minimal visual clutter 2.
 A visually rich campaign template with imagery and interaction.